-To support contact investigations, a team of 11 MATC employees completed the Johns Hopkins University's Contact Tracing Training available via Coursera.
+To support contact investigations, a team of MATC employees took the Johns Hopkins University's Contact Tracing Training available via Coursera.
 This team uses MATC's established Contact Investigation Procedures to follow up appropriately when a COVID-19 positive case is reported.
+Students and employees can use a secure contact form to report a positive COVID-19 test result, symptoms of COVID-19, or exposure to a person who has tested positive for COVID-19.
 Procedures include separate protocols for employees and students.
-Trained staff continuously monitor Human Resources emails and Student COVID-19 Response emails to answer questions, initiate contact investigations, and share notifications as required.
+Trained staff continuously monitor Human Resources emails and Student COVID-19 Response Team emails to answer questions, initiate contact investigations, and share notifications as required.